 Ecommerce is an intensely competitive industry.
 To create a resilient supply chain and meet customer expectations, keeping track of inventory flow and performance throughout your supply chain is a critical part of inventory planning.

 Carrying costs include all expenses associated with holding or storing purchased and unsold finished goods.
-Common carrying costs include warehousing, labor, and insurance, but it can also include opportunity and inventory depreciation costs.
+Common carrying costs include warehousing, labour, and insurance, but it can also include opportunity and inventory depreciation costs.

 Carrying costs make up around 30% of total inventory costs, and the actual costs vary since it depends on a variety of factors, from the number of total SKUs being stored to your average inventory turnover rate (i.e., how long inventory sits on the shelves before it’s sold).